Petite Trésors Rescue & Sanctuary -

 In honor of our first holiday in our new home I decided to immortalize it with a variation of the Night Before Christmas printed below for your enjoyment.

-T’was the night before Christmas, and all over the farm,
+T’was the night before New Year's, and all over the farm,

 Not a creature was stirring, and no one could keep warm.